antaresproject/docs/docs/services/breadcrumbs.md

     }
 ```

-This type of implementation should be performed in the class responsible for providing a view (e.g. in a processor, a presenter, or a controller).
+This type of implementation needs to start in the class responsible for providing a view (e.g. in a processor, a presenter, or a controller).
 An example is the following:

 ```php
 /**